 Dove, in continuance of its “Real Beauty” campaign, recently came up with another great commercial.
 (The link is below.)
-They have a sketch artist draw a woman based on her own verbal description of herself.
+They have a sketch artist draw a woman based on her own verbal description of herself, i.e. her own self image.
 The sketch artist can’t see her.
 Then the artist draws the same woman based on a description of her by someone who just met her.
 The artist also doesn’t know when he is redrawing the same woman.

 The outcome is that the women who were sketched tended to point out their flaws.
 While the strangers, who just met them, described them in more glowing terms, such as, “She had nice eyes.
 They lit up when she spoke.”